mkrs2404/sre-bootcamp/README.md

   force-migrate                  force-migrate force migrates a schema version.
-It requires a version to be passed like: make force-migrate version=1 docker-build-migration         docker-build-migration builds the migration docker image docker-migrate                 docker-migrate runs the migration docker container
+It requires a version to be passed like: make force-migrate version=1 docker-build-migration         docker-build-migration builds the migration docker image docker-migrate                 docker-migrate runs the migration docker container docker-migrate-down            docker-migrate-down runs the down migration in the migration container.
+You can optionally pass the number of steps to rollback like: make docker-migrate-down steps=1 local-setup                    local-setup sets up the local environment in docker local-teardown                 local-teardown tears down the local environment in docker
 ```

 - Clone the repo.

-- `make dc-up` sets up the local dependencies.
-Make sure docker is installed on your system.

-- Create a `.env` file in the root of this repo and copy all the keys from `.env.default`.
-Add suitable values for your environment.

-- Once the dependencies are up and running, run the database migration using `make migrate`.
-Check `make help` for more info on force migration and rollback.

-- Use `make run` to run the API server.

-- Import the `Student API.postman_collection.json` file in Postman to use the APIs.

-### Local Docker Setup

-- Clone the repo.

-- `make dc-up` sets up the local dependencies.
-Make sure docker is installed on your system.

 - Create a `dockerapp.env` file in the root of this repo and copy all the keys from `.env.default`.
 Add suitable values for your environment.
-  - Note : Use `host.docker.internal` instead of `localhost` for hostname in the dependencies.

-- Once the dependencies are up and running, run the database migration using `make docker-migrate`.

-- Use `make run-app` to start the API server in a container.
+- Use `make local-setup` to run the app along with its dependencies in docker.

 - Import the `Student API.postman_collection.json` file in Postman to use the APIs.

+### Running Migration

+- Create a `migration.env` file in the root of this repo.
+Add the following variables:
+  - DSN=<YOUR DSN>
+  - ENVIRONMENT=dev
+  - MIGRATION_PATH=db/migrations
+  - Note : You might need to use `host.docker.internal` as your hostname in the DSN for certain environments (e.g: macOS)

+- Use `make docker-migrate` and `make docker-migrate-down` for up and down migrations.
+You can check for more details on these commands by hitting `make`.